-The composition of the Index may be adjusted in the event that the Index Sponsor is not able to calculate the closing price of the Index Commodity.
+The composition of the Index may be adjusted in the event that the Index Sponsor is not able to calculate the closing prices of the Index Commodities.

 The Index includes provisions for the replacement of futures contracts as they approach maturity.
 This replacement takes place over a period of time in order to lessen the impact on the market for the futures contracts being replaced.
-With respect to the Index Commodity, the Fund employs a rule-based approach when it "rolls" from one futures contract to another.
-The Index replaces the underlying futures contracts on an "optimum yield" basis.
+With respect to each Index Commodity, the Fund employs a rule-based approach when it "rolls" from one futures contract to another.